ogty/article-continuous-integration/README.md

 ## Supported File Formats

-The same file formats supported by Github are supported as well(WIP).
+The same file formats supported by Github are supported as well.
 However, only formats that can be confirmed to be commented out are used.
 As an example, `.txt` files are not covered by this tool.